-Any ground-disturbance areas in areas outside of the building footprint or previously-gravelled areas would be reseeded after disturbance with a native seed mix and native shrubs would occur with an ATV and/or broadcast by hand.
+Any ground disturbance areas would be reseeded after disturbance with a native seed mix and native shrubs would occur with an ATV and/or broadcast by hand.
 Work would largely be conducted by workers traveling on foot or via existing access roads on the wildlife area.
-Work would be accomplished with hand tools and equipment with the exception of sediment management, which would require excavators.
+Work would be accomplished with hand tools and equipment with the exception of the road and trail maintenance, which may require excavators and dump trucks, depending on the level of repair.